- Gartner made many false proposals about HANA, but without declaring how much money they take from SAP.

 IBM had something very similar to HANA back in 2008.
 Therefore, SAP was not the first.
 SAP was the first to market this capability heavily.

-Since this article’s publication, HANA now lags other competitors because SAP’s design of HANA is inferior to the alternatives.
+Since this article’s publication, HANA now lags behind other competitors because SAP’s HANA design is inferior to the alternatives.
 This is demonstrated in the poor performance of HANA for anything but read performance on actual projects.

 “I think this is going to be disruptive to other vendors, as I think it’s going to propel SAP from a database standpoint.
 It’s going to put them on the map – today they are number four in the market, and a small number four at that,” said Feinberg.